-- 125.In case of an emergency situation, conversion into instruments referred to in Article 57(a) shall be mandatory in order to help the institution to remain solvent. - 126.Convertible instruments are to be at least subject to the same triggers as other hybrid instruments as defined in paragraphs 114 and 115. - 127.CEBS does not intend to define precisely all the cases that should be considered as an "emergency situation" triggering the mandatory conversion.
-At least, a breach of regulatory limits set by the competent authorities according to Article 75 (i.e. at least 4% Tier 1 capital ratio and 8% total capital ratio) should be considered to be an emergency situation.
-Where competent authorities have set higher limits, either on a general basis (i.e. for all institutions) or for a single institution, reference may be made to such higher limits.
+- 125. The term "emergency situation" should be clearly defined in the terms of the contract and trigger events should be identified. - 126.
+In such a situation hybrids' conversion into instruments referred to in Article 57(a) shall be mandatory in order to help the institution to remain solvent. - 127.
+A trigger event is, at least, the breach of regulatory limits set by the competent authorities according to Article 75 (i.e. at least 4% Tier 1 capital ratio and 8% total capital ratio).
+Where competent authorities have set higher limits, either on a general basis (i.e. for all institutions) or for a single institution according to Article 136, reference is made to such higher limits.